-(i) Refer to Note 37 for information on property plant and equipment pledged as security by the Company for credit facilities attained from bank.
+(i) Refer to Note 36 for information on property plant and equipment pledged as security by the Company for credit facilities attained from bank.

-(ii) Freehold land additions includes capitalised borrowing cost, from 1st April 2022 to 30th September 2022, amounting to INR 3.61 MN (FY2021-22: INR 7.20MN).
-Total borrowing cost capitalised up to 31 March 2023 is INR 27.76 MN (Up to FY2021-22: INR 24.15 MN).
-From 01 October 2022 onwards, the Company has commenced accounting for borrowing cost as finance cost in the financial statements as the Company had received permission on 20th September 2022 from the Directorate of Town & Country Planning, Haryana to use the freehold land for commercial purposes on which the company intends to setup an Industrial Unit.
+(ii) Freehold land additions includes capitalised borrowing cost, from 1st April 2022 to 30th September 2022.
+Total borrowing cost capitalised up to 31 March 2023 is INR 27.76 MN .
+From 01 October 2022 onwards, the Company commenced accounting for borrowing cost as finance cost in the financial statements as the Company had received permission on 20th September 2022 from the Directorate of Town & Country Planning, Haryana to use the freehold land for commercial purposes.
+However, the proposal to use this land for setting up a business thereon has been discarded and the said land has been sold during the year.

-Capital work in progress (CWIP) as at March 31, 2023
+Capital work in progress (CWIP) as at March 31, 2024